 Our U14 ultimate program is created and delivered in a way that teaches kids the ABC's of athletic abilities.
 Agility, balance and coordination are a focus of what we teach here at the VUL.
 These skills carry over to all athletics and are a key part of the foundational skills for ultimate.
 But our main goal is always to have fun!

-Our U14 program is created and delivered in a way that teaches kids the foundational skills for ultimate with the main goal of having fun.
-We run basic drills, activities and games that are fun and functional, and kids will learn from experienced and welcoming coaches.
+We run basic drills, activities and games that are fun and functional, and kids will learn from experienced and welcoming instructors.

-This co-ed program is not a team based activity.
-We create groups based upon the participant's skill level.
-They will all get a chance to play with each other throughout the program, as we work through the various skills and games.
+All players are grouped based upon the participant's skill level.
+They will get a chance to play with each other throughout the program, as we work through the various skills and games.